The Landscape Library

 Many modern software programs like Rhino 3D have the ability to export 3D models into various types of file that are printable such as .STL format.
 However, it is still necessary to take into account that the dimensions of a 3D model may not translate well to a printable model and some adjustments will be needed in order to get the best results out of a 3D printer.

-Another benefit of using a 3D printer to produce architectural models is that it will save you time and money compared to building a model by hand.
+Another benefit of using a 3D printer to produce landscape architectural models is that it will save you time and money compared to building a model by hand.
 This allows you to experiment with different design ideas and make iterations quickly, resulting in a more productive workflow.
 It also helps you to recognize potential flaws in your design that might be more difficult to identify within a 3D model.

-What is the Best 3D Printer?
+What is the best 3D printer?

 3D Model built by KINFAB